-Unless otherwise specified, any program not implemented will continue to be an important potential source for affordable housing assistance and will remain in the

-Housing Element for possible future use.
+Unless otherwise specified, any program not implemented will continue to be an important potential source for affordable housing assistance and will remain in the Housing Element for possible future use.
 These programs may be implemented if the need for the program exists and sufficient resources are available.
 Table 5- 2 describes the programs contained within the existing element.
 The objective of each program is identified, and the progress of each program is evaluated.
 Based on the results and the requirements of State law (Government Code 65583(c)(1) through 65583(c)(6)(d)), modifications, continuation, or deletion are recommended for each program.

-Table 5-2 Review of Previous Housing Element Programs Housing Program Progress Continue/Modify/Delete Goal 1 - Provide for the City's regional share of new housing for all income groups.
-Program 1: Complete Delete Within one year after HCD certification of the Housing Element, the City shall amend its Zoning Ordinance to provide for affordable housing density bonuses consistent with State law.
-Responsibility: Planning Commission/City Council Time Frame: 2020 Objective: Estimated to contribute to approximately 20 additional affordable housing units constructed in the planning period.
-Corresponding Policies: 1-1, 1-2, 1-3, 1-4 Program 2: Complete Delete Within one year after HCD certification of the Housing Element, the City shall amend its General Plan to modify the High-Density Residential Land Use Designation to allow a density range of 8.1 du/ac to a maximum of 30 du/ac, an increase from 8.1 du/ac to a 16 du/ac.
-Responsibility: Planning Commission/City Council Time Frame: 2020 Objective: Estimated to contribute to approximately 35 additional affordable housing units constructed in the planning period.
-Corresponding Policies: 1-1, 1-2, 1-3, 1-4
+Table 5-2 Review of Previous Housing Element Programs Housing Program Progress Continue/ Modify/Delete Goal 1 - Provide for the City's regional share of new housing for all income group 98.
+Program 1: Within one year after HCD certification of the Housing Element, the City shall amend its Zoning Ordinance to provide for affordable housing density bonuses consistent with State law.
+Complete - On July 7, 2021, the Wheatland City Council adopted the City's Density Bonus Ordinance.
+Delete Responsibility: Planning Commission/City Council Time Frame: 2020 Objective: Estimated to contribute to approximately 20 additional affordable housing units constructed in the planning period.
+Corresponding Policies: 1-1, 1-2, 1-3, 1-4 Program 2: Within one year after HCD certification of the Housing Element, the City shall amend its General Plan to modify the High-Density Residential Land Use Designation to allow a density range of 8.1 du/ac to a maximum of 30 du/ac, an increase from 8.1 du/ac to a 16 du/ac.
+Complete - On April 28, 2020, the Wheatland City Council adopted a General Plan Amendment to increase the allowed density for the High-Density Residential Land Use Designation from 16 du/ac to a maximum of 30 du/ac.
+Delete Responsibility: Planning Commission/City Council Time Frame: 2020 Objective: Estimated to contribute to approximately 35 additional affordable housing units constructed in the planning period.